Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

+Loudness\footnote{Loudness and ``volume'' are often used indistinctly.
+In technical contexts, loudness is used for the subjective perception of sound intensity while volume might be used for some measurement of loudness or to a change in the intensity of the signal by equipment.
+Accordingly, one can perceive a sound as loud or soft and change the volume by turning a knob.
+We will use the term loudness and avoid the more ambiguous term volume.} is a perception of sonic intensity that depends on reverberation, spectrum and other characteristics described in Section~\ref{sec:varInternas}~\cite{Chowning}.
+One can achieve loudness variations through the power of the wave~\cite{Chowning}:

-The final volume is dependent on the speakers amplification of the signal.
-Thus, what matters is the relative potency of a note in relation to the other ones around it, or the potency of a music section in relation to the rest.
-Differences in volume are measured in decibels, calculated directly from the amplitudes through energy or potency:
+The final loudness is dependent on the amplification of the signal by the speakers.
+Thus, what matters is the relative power of a note in relation to the others around it, or the power of a musical section in relation to the rest.
+Differences in loudness are the result of complex psychophysical phenomena but can often be reasoned about in terms of decibels, calculated directly from the amplitudes through energy or power:

 The quantity $V_{dB}$ has the decibel unit ($dB$).
-For each $10dB$ it is associated a ``doubled volume''.
-A handy reference is $10dB$ for each step in the intensity scale: \emph{pianissimo}, \emph{piano}, \emph{mezzoforte}, \emph{forte} e \emph{fortissimo}.
-Other useful references are $dB$ values related to double amplitude or potency:
+By standard, a ``doubled loudness'' is associated to a gain of $10dB$ (10 violins yield double the loudness of a violin).
+A handy reference is $10dB$ for each step in the musical intensity scale: \emph{pianissimo}, \emph{piano}, \emph{mezzoforte}, \emph{forte} and \emph{fortissimo}.
+Other useful references are $dB$ values related to double amplitude or power:

-and the amplitude gain for a sequence whose volume has been doubled ($10dB$):
+and the amplitude gain for a sequence whose loudness has been doubled ($10dB$):

-As shown, it is necessary an amplitude increase by a bit more than a factor of 3 for a doubled volume.
-These values are guides for increasing or decreasing the absolute values on the sample sequences with musical purposes.
+Thus, an amplitude increase by a factor slightly above 3 is required for achieving a doubled loudness.
+These values are guides for increasing or decreasing the absolute values in sample sequences.
 The conversion from decibels to amplitude gain (or attenuation) is straightforward:

-where $A$ is the multiplicative factor that relates the amplitudes before and after the amplification.
+where $A$ is the multiplicative factor that relates the amplitudes before and after amplification.